 In the time period from 12.02.2020 to 12.03.2020, taste, price, service, design, and quality were the top 5 aspects of Starbucks that people talked about.

-It’s no wonder that Starbucks has a high percentage of positive mentions, especially in regards to taste, design, and quality but every business is interested in improving its product.
-Thus, it needs to know not only the praising feedback but also customers’ worries, complaints, and suggestions.
+It's no wonder that Starbucks has a high percentage of positive mentions, especially regarding taste, design, and quality — but every business is interested in improving its product.
+Thus, it needs to know not only the praise, but also the customers' worries, complaints, and suggestions.

-The chart reveals that people complained most about service (26% of negative mentions) and price (20%).
+The chart reveals that people have complained the most about service (26% of negative mentions) and price (20%).
 The new feature allows you to discover what exactly caused this negative attitude.

-Simply filter out the mentions by negative sentiment and choose only those aspects with high negative sentiment.
+Simply filter out the mentions by negative sentiment and choose only the aspects with high negative sentiment.

 Afterward, you can see what sparked negative sentiment among Starbucks customers by filtering out these particular aspects.
 Some customers were unhappy about the overpriced coffee and the taste.

-YouScan is striving to be better for our clients and we’re working hard on honing our features to empower brands with unique social listening capabilities.
-YouScan is already offering more services than a simple social media monitoring tool - with a new feature you can conduct research that generates qualitative and quantitative results.
-We believe that aspect-based sentiment analysis is another victory of our team and the success of your brand analysis!
+YouScan is striving to be better for our clients, and we're working hard on honing our features to empower brands with unique social listening capabilities.
+YouScan is already offering more services than a simple social media monitoring tool - with this new feature, you can conduct research that generates qualitative and quantitative results.
+We believe that aspect-based sentiment analysis is another victory for our team and your brand analysis's success!

 Still don't monitor your brand on social media?
 Request a YouScan demo now!